Dermaplaning Vs. Waxing

 Dermaplaning is a cosmetic treatment that uses a small scalpel-like tool to remove hair, peach fuzz, and dead skin cells from the face.
 It creates a radiant and smooth appearance on the skin and is a non-invasive process.

-While it is typically done by a dermatologist or other skin care professional, there are tools available for it to be done at home as well.
+While it is typically performed by a dermatologist or other skin care professional, tools are also available for it to be done at home.

-Dermaplaning uses the small tool to gently scrape against the face to remove the top layer of dead skin cells.
-It helps to exfoliate the top layer of the skin, providing a smooth and clear surface for skin care and makeup to be applied.
+Dermaplaning uses a small tool to gently scrape the face, removing the top layer of dead skin cells.
+It helps to exfoliate the top layer of the skin, providing a smooth and clear surface for skincare and makeup application.

 Here are some pro dermaplaning tips from Viva Vitality MedSpa on YouTube.